opensecuritycontroller/community/development/code-guidelines/tasks-metatasks-guidelines.md

 ### Naming

 #### Package Names
-As previously mentioned all tasks and metataks packages must be prefixed with **org.osc.core.broker.service.tasks***.
+As previously mentioned all tasks and metatasks packages must be prefixed with **org.osc.core.broker.service.tasks***.
 In addition to that they must follow the scheme: `org.osc.core.broker.service.tasks.[OPT:VIRTUALIZATION_PLATFORM].[OPT:INTEGRATION_POINT].[ENTITY_NAME]`.
 * `VIRTUALIZATION_PLATFORM`: The possible values for this *optional* part are `ost` and `k8s`.
-This part indicates that the task or metatask in the package is specific to OpenStack (`ost`) or Kubernete (`k8s`).
+This part indicates that the task or metatask in the package is specific to OpenStack (`ost`) or Kubernetes (`k8s`).
 Only tasks and metatasks agnostic to the virtualization platform should not have this part.
 *  `INTEGRATION_POINT`: The possible values for this *optional* part are `securitymanager` and `sdncontroller`.
-This part indicates that the task or metetask in the package is specific to security managers or SDN controllers.
+This part indicates that the task or metatask in the package is specific to security managers or SDN controllers.
 Only tasks and metatasks agnostic to an specific integration point should not have this part.
 * `ENTITY_NAME`: This part is the most granular in the package name and it is NOT optional.
 It should be the name of an entity known to the OSC design, for instance an entity defined in the REST API, plugin SDKs, database, etc. Some well-known entity names are: `securitygroup`, `virtualizationconnector`, `usercredentials`, `networksettings`, `deploymentspec`, `inspectionhook`, `portgroup`, `virtualsytem`, `distributedappliance`, `device`, `devicemember`, etc.
 > **Note:** You should always be able to relate a task or metatask to a single well known entity.
 A task or metatask that relates to multiple entities is an indication that it should be refactored.